spacer

 Monitoring Data

-See the past week of Kilauea monitoring data
+See the past month of Kilauea monitoring data

 Time lapse video of lava lake change from November 29 back to October 2 (3 days after Sept 29 eruption)